Every professional displayed on Counselling Directory has been independently

 Areas of counselling I deal with

-£50 per 50 minute session.
+£50 per 50 minute face to face session. £40 per 50 minute for Online & Telephone sessions.
 I offer concessional rates for students and people on low incomes.

 Please see my website for full details of sessions and fees: www.counsellinghertsservices.co.uk